 The third comes back to our culture.
 We think about things like, ‘how good are you on the learnability scale?
 Can I can train you on some factors?
 How fast?
 How quickly can you adapt to the culture very easily?
 And how quickly can you pick up some skills?
 For example, a lot of people have issues with basic communication.
 They may be great designers but they’re not able to speak about their ideas.
 Often they have to rely on their managers to communicate their vision.

-For example, if someone wants to be a leader in design then we heavily focus on the collaboration, mentorship, so the leadership and mentorship aspects etc. If someone wants to be an individual architect, then we can focus heavily on know, helping that person be better.
-Whatever the the person is doing today on the UX, the principles of design UI research, figuring out what to be what markets, so depends on the growth parts as well.
+For example, if someone wants to be a leader in design then we heavily focus on collaboration, mentorship, so the leadership and mentorship aspects, etc. If someone wants to be an individual architect, then we can focus heavily on helping that person be better.
+Whatever the person is doing today on the UX, the principles of design UI research, figuring out what to be what markets, so depends on the growth parts as well.

 Q. What advice do you have for managers who are looking to nurture their own design teams?

 So it’s a very interesting thing, there’s no textbook answer to it as to this.
 It depends on a lot of factors like how the product is not in the market; how your business teams are structured; how design is perceived in your organization.
 For example, there are a few verticals, where you don’t need to do that level of homework; you can quickly come up with some designs and test them out quickly, and then reiterate on them.
 And on the other hand, there are a few industries where you have to make sure you’re right at all costs.
 Like finance, where you can’t experiment with money.
 You can’t move fast and break things like Mark Zuckerberg tells you to.
 You have to be very clear about what you have to do.
 It’s a sensitive domain, you can move money with the click of a button.
 So you have to have a lot of clarity about what you’re doing.
 So the level of homework is very important.